Jakub Schikaneder

 Jakub Schikaneder (27 February 1855 – 15 November 1924) was a Czech (Note: Schikaneder was a citizen of the Austrian Empire from 1855 to 1867, Austria-Hungary from 1867 to 1918 and then Czechoslovakia from 1918 to 1924.
 He was lifelong resident of the Kingdom of Bohemia and his mother was Czech.) painter and art professor.
 His work is known for its atmospheric, soft, and sorrowful genre scenes.
 The melancholy and moody themes of Schikaneder's pieces bear resemblance to the artistic trends of Romanticism, Realism, and Symbolism.
 Gabriel von Max, a Prague artist and professor of history painting, was a mentor and teacher for Schikaneder.
 Schikaneder notably participated in the decorating of the National Theatre in Prague in 1881.
 Much of Schikaneder's work has since been lost, and the artist passed largely unknown to Czech society until the rediscovery of his work in 1998.

 Biography

 Early life

-Jakub (or Jakob) Schikaneder was born on 27 February 1855 in Prague, Bohemia, in the Austrian Empire to an Austrian German father and a Czech mother.
+Jakub (or Jakob) Schikaneder was born on 27 February 1855 in Prague, Bohemia, in the Austrian Empire to an Austrian father and a Czech mother.
 His father, Karel Friedrich Schikaneder, was from Vienna and worked as a customs office clerk in Prague.
 His mother Leokadia (née Běhavá) was a native of Prague.
 He was a paternal descendant of Urban Schikaneder, the elder brother of librettist Emanuel Schikaneder.